avsa242/l3gd20h-spin/README.md

 ## Salient Features

-* I2C connection at up to 400kHz
+* I2C connection at up to 400kHz (default and alternate I2C address)
 * SPI (4-wire) connection at up to 4MHz (P1), ~6MHz (P2)
 * Read Gyroscope data (raw, or calculated in millionths of a degree per second)
 * Read flags for data ready or overrun